ahmadawais/WP-HTML-Author-Bio/readme.txt

 Tags: google, authors, me, rel, HTML, bio, description, author, user, html bio, html description Requires at least: 4.0.0
 Tested up to: 5.3
-Stable tag: 1.1.2
+Stable tag: 1.2.0

 == Description ==
-After installing this plugin users will be able to use HTML in their author biographical Info.
+After installing this plugin you can use HTML in the biographical info section of a WordPress profile.

 == Installation ==
 1. Upload to `/wp-content/plugins/` directory